AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-42-Vishing.md

 - Urgency and fear to prevent the victim from hanging up and verifying
 - Keeping the victim on the line while a second attacker attempts account access
 ```
+## Real-World Example
+The 2020 Twitter hack (also referenced in day 36) involved vishing as its primary attack vector.
+Attackers called Twitter employees posing as internal IT support, using information gathered from LinkedIn to make the calls convincing — addressing employees by name, referencing real internal systems, and creating urgency about a "VPN issue."
+Employees were directed to a fake internal Twitter VPN portal where they entered their credentials.
+Those credentials were then used to access Twitter's admin tools, leading to the takeover of high-profile verified accounts.
+The entire breach of one of the world's most visited platforms started with phone calls.